simm-is/partial-cps/README.md

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

 Areas of interest:
-- Additional async control flow macros
+- Additional async sequence operations and combinators
 - Performance optimizations
 - Documentation and examples
 - Integration with more async libraries